janclemenslab/deepss_docs/README.md

-# deepss_book

-Documentation for DeepSS
+# DeepSS docs

 ## Usage

 ### Building the book

-If you'd like to develop on and build the deepss_book book, you should:
+If you'd like to develop on and build the deepss docs, you should:

 - Clone this repository and run
 - Run `pip install -r requirements.txt` (it is recommended you do this within a virtual environment)